ingenie/public/README.md

 Runs the product build which includes asset file versioning and Purge CSS

-## Versioned Assets
+## Versioned Assets (production)

 Versioned assets will appear in a `build` directory alongside a manifest file which is used while [enqueuing scripts and styles](https://github.com/mishterk/wp-laravel-mix-theme-boilerplate/blob/master/includes/scripts-and-styles.php).
-This saves you the need to adjust version parameters on your assets and makes it possible to remove parameters on asset URLs without losing the ability to force those assets to update in browsers.
+This saves you the need to adjust version parameters on your assets and makes it possible to remove parameters on asset URLs without losing the ability to force those assets to update in browsers. 😁👍

-## Purge CSS
+## Purge CSS (production)

 Purge CSS is pretty darn excellent and is used to strip out any CSS that isn't being used during the production build.